Coincident/XCOMClassicRemastered/README.md

 **Auto-Cannon** - **No aimed-shot**, but a **better auto-shot than the rifle**.
 It is slower than the rifle, but deals more damage per second overall.
 Another obvious advantage is loading it with explosive, or even incendiary ammunition, which is ideal to lighten night missions.
 **Rocket Launcher** - **No snap-shot**: combine it with a pistol.
 The small rocket’s weight was reduced, and its explosion radius was also reduced.
 However, the power was increased; it deals almost the same damage as the large rocket.
 This makes the **small rocket a good tactical choice for terror missions**: large damage over a small radius means it can kill aliens and avoid collateral damage to civilians.
 **Blaster Launcher** - Can be researched, but not used my X-Com.
 Only aliens have the psi powers to launch guided missiles.
 **X-COM Launcher** - No snap-shot: combine it with a pistol.
 The X-COM equivalent to the Blaster Launcher, that works like an **advanced rocket launcher**, and fires in a straight line.
-It features small (tactical), large, and explosive bombs, just like the Rocket Launcher, but deals much more damage over a larger radius.
+It features small (tactical), large, and incendiary bombs, just like the Rocket Launcher, but deals much more damage over a larger radius.
 Cannot destroy UFO hulls.
 **High Explosive** - Damage and weight increased.
 Deadly, but takes a strong soldier to throw.
 **Fusion Charge** - Elerium version of the High Explosive.
 Even more deadly, and heavy.
 The only piece of equipment that **can destroy UFO hulls**.